testit-tms/api-client-dotnet/docs/TestRunsApi.md

 <a id="apiv2testrunsrestorebulkpost"></a>
 # **ApiV2TestRunsRestoreBulkPost**
-> int ApiV2TestRunsRestoreBulkPost (ApiV2TestRunsDeleteRequest apiV2TestRunsDeleteRequest = null)
+> int ApiV2TestRunsRestoreBulkPost (TestRunSelectApiModel testRunSelectApiModel = null)

 Restore multiple test runs from the archive